intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/mppt POST example.md

 # mppt POST example
 ---

-### Request message structure
+### API Request message ('/devices/dataset/mppt')

-The following snippet shows the structure of a `mppt` request:
+The following snippet shows the structure of the `mppt` message payload, in the request body:

 ```json
 {